specs-feup/nvision-simd-clava-pass/README.md

 - A for-loop without an init, a step or both **will** crash (`for (;;)`)
 - for-each loops *may* crash (`for (int a : an_array)`)
 - Having multiple writes to the same variable inside the same statement/expression, which is unspecified behaviour, *may* crash (`int b = a++ + ++a;`)
+- Use of non-constant globals *may* yield incorrect results
+- Use of non-constant static variables *may* yield incorrect results